dmlr7/blender-wiggle-2/README.md

 # Wiggle 2

 Wiggle 2 is a complete rewrite of the original [wiggle bones add-on](https://github.com/shteeve3d/blender-wiggle) for Blender, offering improved features and stability.
+It may not be far from perfect, but it definitely gets the job done!

 ## Fork Notice